Locals have it good in Brisbane.

 Budget tip: Beach hopping, then a picnic within the Gold Coast Regional Botanic Gardens or Macintosh Island Park.
 Or try the action-packed HOTA Gallery for a cultural fix.

-The coastal city of Tweed Heads brilliantly blends a buzzing vibe with a relaxing atmosphere.
-And it’s the perfect base to explore the great outdoors: sparkling coastline, winding rivers, and leading national parks are all within easy reach.
+Situated directly south of the QLD border, Tweed Heads brilliantly blends a buzzing vibe with a relaxed atmosphere.
+And the city is the perfect base to explore the great outdoors: sparkling coastline, winding rivers, and leading national parks are all within easy reach.

-Best outdoor attraction: Relax on a Tweed River cruise as it snakes past glorious scenery, including the spectacular sight of Mt Warning.
+Best outdoor attraction: Relax on a Tweed River cruise as it snakes past glorious scenery.
+Various options are available.

-Best rainy-day attraction: Swap grey skies for an array of vibrant colours that explode from the walls of Tweed Regional Gallery in nearby Murwillumbah.
+Best rainy-day attraction: Swap grey skies for an array of vibrant colours that explodes from the walls of Tweed Regional Gallery in nearby Murwillumbah.

 Underrated attraction: Take advantage of the enticing beaches dotted both north and south of Tweed Heads.
 Or daytrip to Lamington National Park for a world-class wander through rainforest.

-There is so much to love about the Sunshine Coast region.
+There is so much to love about the Sunshine Coast.
 Glittering beaches and other waterways mingle with a gorgeous hinterland full of ranges and rainforest.
-Among it all is a cluster of vibrant locations that boasts an array of outstanding attractions.
+Among it all is a cluster of vibrant locations that boasts myriad outstanding attractions.
 And that’s just the start.

 Best outdoor attraction: Embrace those gorgeous national parks; Glass House Mountains, Noosa, and Mt Coolum are top picks.
 Alternatively, the many beautiful beaches are captivating.
 Or head to the hinterland's wineries.